Water management in The Netherlands

 • Rijkswaterstaat (RWS)

-District water boards are responsible for regional waters, such as canals and polder waterways.
+Regional water authorities are responsible for regional waters, such as canals and polder waterways.
 For example, they ensure that the water is clean in order to keep fish stock up to par.
 The district water boards also protect the country from flooding and ensure that farmers have sufficient water for their crops.
-Furthermore, they are responsible for waste water purification.

 Government authorities involved in water management

-The Water Act sets out the responsibilities of the various government authorities involved in water management.
+The Environment and Planning Act sets out the responsibilities of the various government authorities involved in the management of water systems.
 These are:

 • Central government

-The central government is responsible for national policy and national measures.
-In addition, the central government bears responsibility for the flood protection standards pertaining to the primary flood defence systems, i.e., dykes and dunes that protect the country against water from the sea and the major rivers.
+The central government, primarily the Minister of Infrastructure and Water Management, is responsible for national water policy and national measures with regard to water systems.
+The Minister of Infrastructure and Water Management is also responsible for the management of national waters.
+The Minister bears responsibility for the flood protection standards pertaining to the primary flood defence systems, i.e., dykes and dunes that protect the country against water from the sea and the major rivers.

 • Provinces

-The provinces are responsible for translating national water policy into regional measures.
-The provinces have operational duties with respect to some water management issues, such as the removal of groundwater from the soil.
-The Soil Protection Act stipulates that the management of groundwater quality is a task vested with the provinces.
+The provinces are responsible for the water policy for the regional waters.
+The provinces have operational duties with respect to some water management issues, such as the removal of large quantities of groundwater from the soil.
+The Environmental and Planning Act stipulates that the management of groundwater quality is a task vested with the provinces.

-The district water boards draw up management plans regarding the water quality of the waters within their district.
-In addition, the district water boards are responsible for the regional flood defence systems, that protect the country against, e.g., water from the canals.
+The regional water authorities draw up (operational) management programs regarding the regional waters within their district.
+In addition, they are also responsible for the regional flood defence systems, that protect the country against, e.g., water from the canals.

 • Municipalities

 Groundwater in urban areas is the responsibility of the municipalities.
-In addition, the municipalities are responsible for the drainage of waste water and excess rain water through the sewer systems, as dictated by the Water Act and the Environmental Management Act.
+In addition, the municipalities are responsible for the collection and conduction of waste water and excess rain water through sewer systems, as dictated by the Environmental and Planning Act.

 The Netherlands involved in international water management